The Ultimate Guide to 12 Dimensionality Reduction Techniques (with Python codes)

 rfe = rfe.fit_transform(df, train.Item_Outlet_Sales)

-We need to specify the algorithm and number of features to select, and we get back the list of variables obtained from backward feature elimination.
+We need to specify the algorithm and number of features to select, and we get back the variables obtained from backward feature elimination.
 We can also check the ranking of the variables using the “rfe.ranking_” command.

 3.6 Forward Feature Selection